GoogleCloudPlatform/magic-modules/README.md

 * InSpec

 Importantly, Magic Modules *isn't* full code generation.
-Every change is made manually; more than a code generator, Magic Modules a force multiplier for our developers.
+Every change is made manually; more than a code generator, Magic Modules is a force multiplier for development.
 While many Magic Modules resources are defined exactly based on the GCP API, we use Magic Modules to preemptively solve issues across each tool by encoding our field-tested learnings from other tools in those definitions.
 In effect, an issue solved in one tool will be solved for each other tool.